 Don’t be fooled by the Positive Psychology crowd who try to convince us that everyone “did the best they could”, which is rarely true!

-• At the same time we need to help the WIC get it that very little said & done AT us is about US (about our personality, our identity).
+• At the same time, we need to help the WIC get it that very little said & done AT us is about US (about our personality, our identity).
 We don’t cause how others react to us, even when we’re ‘at fault’ in some way (saying or doing something insensitive).

 4. HOW we can be more empowered

 a.
-(T) MENTAL – Practice, over & over, words/phrases to be used when under stress.
+(T) MENTAL – Practice, over & over ahead of time, words / phrases you can use when under stress.
 New pathways in the brain need to be formed, so we won’t automatically repeat old reactions & behaviors

 Just be gently aware of what’s going on inside, whenever possible.
 Always come from a loving, patient place!